kengibson1111/go-stdlib/README.md

 * basictar - creates a tar and then iterates through each file in the tar.

+## archive/zip

+* zipwriter - creates temp.zip and writes it to disk.
+An extension to this sample would be creating a zip from a directory structure on disk.

+* zipreader - reads temp.zip, creates a temp directory, and writes the contents of each file in temp.zip to the temp directory.
+Unlike zipwriter, this sample covers a potentially deep directory structure.

 ## bufio

 * customscan - shows how to plug in a custom 32-bit integer scan function.
 Writing custom functions